 Figure 22.
-Condensation into gold nanoparticles as Au-water mixture at the ρ , T phase plane decreases below the equilibrium curve for gold in mixture.
+Condensation into gold nanoparticles as Au-water mixture at the ρ -T phase plane decreases below the equilibrium curve for gold in mixture.
 The left and right frames relate to the two green squares in figure 20, see also table 3.
-We add the intermediate frame t = 12 ns to better show the process of nanoparticles (NPs) formation and growth.
+We add the intermediate frame t=12 ns to better show the process of nanoparticles (NPs) formation and growth.
 Sizes of NPs may be estimated by direct measuring, compare with the vertical dimension (this is the y axis) of the computational box equal to 200 nm.
-Adiabatic expansion proceeds along the horizontal direction (this is the x axis) expanding with velocity 2 m/s are the nanoparticles (NP); indeed, the stuck together atoms of gold have lower potential energy than individual atoms.
-Their sizes are of the order of ten nanometers at the final stages in both cases of pure Au (Figure 21) or Au-water mixture 22).
+Adiabatic expansion proceeds along the horizontal direction (this is the x axis) expanding with velocity 2 m/s.

+atoms.
+Their sizes are of the order of ten nanometers at the final stages in both cases of pure Au (see figure 21) or Au-water mixture (see figure 22).
 Atoms sticking together into NP have profit in their interaction energy.
 Sticking of part of Au atoms in the two-phase system does deeper potential energy of the whole system (averaging along x, y, z-directions).
 This is shown in figure 20 by the dependence relating to potential energy.
 Figures 21 and 22 show the same but with averaging only along the z-direction.
 Temperatures in figures 21 and 22 are higher than melting temperature of gold.
-Thus NP remains in liquid states in the temporal range considered.
+Therefore, NP remains in liquid state in the temporal range considered.

 Figure 23.
-The upper panel presents the snapshot of atomic number density map of Au (yellow colors) moving to the left side with velocity ≈ 700 m/s at this instant; degrees of yellow are proportional to local atomic density presented in the bottom panel.
+The top panel (a) illustrates a snapshot at t=950 ps of the atomic number density map of Au (yellow color) moving to the left with velocity ≈ 700 m/s at that instant; degrees of yellow are proportional to local atomic density presented in the bottom panel (b).
 Au displaces water which resists to displacement and thus causes deceleration of Au.
-Deceleration and density difference are the reasons that result in appearance of Rayleigh-Taylor instability (RTI) evidently seen [8,9,11] at the lower values of F{abs} .
+Deceleration and density difference are the reasons that result in appearance of Rayleigh-Taylor instability (RTI) evidently seen [8,9,11] at the lower values of $F{\rm abs}$.
 Surface tension imposes clear capillary spatial scale for the growing perturbations [8,9,11].
 But here at enhanced laser action the diffusion is stronger and it suppresses development of RTI while the capillary scale shrinks to zero.
 The bottom panel gives the number densities instant profiles of Au and water atoms corresponding to the instant shown in the upper panel.
 The map from the upper panel is integrated in the lateral dimensions for Au and water separately to obtain these profiles.